 “If signs of past life are ever found at those older sites, then Arsia Mons would be the next place I would want to go,” Scanlon said.

 Scientists have speculated since the 1970s that the northwest flank of Arsia Mons may once have been covered by glacial ice.
-That view got a big boost in 2003 when Brown geologist Jim Head and Boston University’s David Marchant showed that terrain around Arsia Mons looks strikingly similar to landforms left by receding glaciers in the Dry Valleys of Antarctica.
+That view got a big boost in 2003 when Brown geologist Jim Head and Boston University’s David Marchant showed that the terrain around Arsia Mons looks strikingly similar to landforms left by receding glaciers in the Dry Valleys of Antarctica.
 Parallel ridges toward the bottom of the mountain appear to be drop moraines — piles of rubble deposited at the edges of a receding glacier.
 An assemblage of small hills in the region also appears to be debris left behind by slowly flowing glacial ice.

 The glacier idea got another boost with recently developed climate models for Mars that take into account changes in the planet’s axis tilt.
 The models suggested that during periods of increased tilt, ice now found at the poles would have migrated toward the equator.
 That would make Mars’s giant mid-latitude mountains — Ascraeus Mons, Pavonis Mons, and Arsia Mons — prime locations for glaciation around 210 million years ago.

 Fire and ice

-Working with Head, Marchant, and Lionel Wilson from the Lancaster Environmental Center in the U.K., Scanlon looked for evidence that hot volcanic lava may have flowed in the region the same time that the glacier was present.
+Working with Head, Marchant, and Lionel Wilson from the Lancaster Environmental Center in the U.K., Scanlon looked for evidence that hot volcanic lava may have flowed in the region at the same time that the glacier was present.
 She found plenty.